Preparing your images for Format

-- Export images from Adobe® Photoshop® Lightroom using the Format Publisher plugin
+- Export images from Adobe Photoshop Lightroom Classic CC using the Format Publisher plugin

 Supported image files JPEG, PNG or Animated GIF

-- JPEG files are best of photographic image with millions of colors.
-Lossy compression
+- JPEG files are best of photographic images

-- PNG-24 best for logos, illustrations, still images and transparency.
-Lossless compression
+- PNG-24 best for logos, illustrations, still images and transparency

-- GIF files are best for simple animations or graphics with flat colors.
-Lossless compression
+- GIF files are best for simple animations or graphics with flat colors

 Export images from Adobe® Photoshop® or similar

-Images that are not 'saved for web' may have color profiles attached which are handled badly by some web browsers, resulting in the poor rendering or odd colors on your images.
+Images that are not 'saved for web' may have color profiles attached that display poorly in some web browsers.
+This is more noticeable on mobile devices.